orangethirty/LEDee/README.md

 Both operation operate whithin a LOOP to control the time they run.

-###Am I crazy?
+###LEDee has a lot of different uses.

-Let's flip a coin.
-In all seriousness, this is a real project.
-LEDee has a bunch of awesome uses.
-It helps me debug code by rubber ducking.
+It helps debug code by rubber ducking.
-Keeps me awesome silent company while in the office.
+Keeps awesome silent company while hacking.
-Makes sure I eat lunch,
+Makes sure you eat lunch,
-because the red led allows me to (sort of) keep track of time.
+because the red led allows you to (sort of) keep track of time.

 ###Hardware